Procedure 6.7.4 Carpentry Program Administration

 - Proposed contingencies, if any; and

-- A statement as to whether the college wishes to extend to the buyer(s) warranties similar to those appearing in MS Chapter 327A.
-If the college wishes to extend warranties, this statement should include:
+- A statement as to whether the technical college wants to extend to the buyer(s) warranties similar to those appearing in Minn.
+Stat. ch.
+327A.
+If the technical college wants to extend warranties, this statement should include

-b.
-A statement that the college either carries insurance which specifically covers the warranties or has encumbered the amount necessary to cover the maximum liability under the warranties until the warranties expire.
+- A statement that the technical college either carries insurance which specifically covers the warranties or has encumbered the amount necessary to cover the maximum liability under the warranties until the warranties expire.

-Subpart B. Student Construction Improvements to Real Property the College Does Not Own.
-Before a colleges signs a contract related to a carpentry program development of real property owned by a party other than a college (including real property owned by a college foundation), the president must submit for approval a written memorandum to the Vice Chancellor - Chief Financial Officer which shall include:
+Before a technical colleges signs a contract related to a carpentry program development of real property owned by a party other than a technical college (including real property owned by a technical college foundation), the president shall submit for approval a written memorandum to the Vice Chancellor for Finance and Facilities which must include:

 - The name(s) of the land owner(s);

-- A general description of the improvements to be done by the college;
+- A general description of the improvements to be done by the technical college;

-- The proposed amount the landowner(s) will pay to the college to compensate the college for the fair market value of its contributions to the improvements;
+- The proposed amount the landowner(s) will pay to the technical college to compensate the technical college for the fair market value of its contributions to the improvements;

-- Real property acquired under an instructional construction program may be sold upon the terms and conditions established by the college, in accordance with applicable law.
-"For sale by owner" sales may be conducted by the college.
-All documents related to sales of houses or improvements shall be prepared or approved by the Office of the Attorney General.
+- Real property acquired under an instructional construction program may be sold upon the terms and conditions established by the technical college, in accordance with applicable law.
+"For sale by owner" sales may be conducted by the technical college.
+All documents related to sales of houses or improvements must be prepared or approved by the Office of the Attorney General.

 - Where sale is by public auction, the auction must, unless special approval is received from the chancellor, be conducted by a duly licensed auctioneer.
-The contract with the auctioneer shall be prepared or approved by the Office of the Attorney General.
-Sale shall be to the highest responsible bidder.
-The auction may not be held unless at least two weeks' notice has been provided in at least one newspaper of general circulation in the area where the property is located.
-The notice shall state the name(s) address(es), and license number(s) of the auctioneer(s) conducting the sale.
+The contract with the auctioneer must be prepared or approved by the Office of the Attorney General.
+Sale must be to the highest responsible bidder.
+The auction must not be held unless at least two weeks' notice has been provided in at least one newspaper of general circulation in the area where the property is located.
+The notice must state the name(s) address(es), and license number(s) of the auctioneer(s) conducting the sale.
 The auctioneer fees and other administrative costs of the auction may be included in the sale price, paid from the proceeds of the sale, or paid from any other available funds not otherwise restricted or encumbered.
 A list of the conditions of sale must be available to potential bidders before or at the auction.
-The college must state in the conditions of sale whether it reserves the right to reject any bid or to withdraw the property from sale.
+The technical college shall state in the conditions of sale whether it reserves the right to reject any bid or to withdraw the property from sale.

-- Where sale is by sealed bid, sale may not be made unless at least two weeks' published notice has been provided in at least one newspaper of general circulation in the area where the property is located.
-The notice shall state the time and place for receiving bids and shall contain a brief description of the real property for sale.
-The real property shall be sold to the highest responsible bidder.
-The college may at its discretion refuse to sell real property where no acceptable bid is presented.
+- Where sale is by sealed bid, sale must not be made unless at least two weeks' published notice has been provided in at least one newspaper of general circulation in the area where the property is located.
+The notice must state the time and place for receiving bids and contain a brief description of the real property for sale.
+The real property must be sold to the highest responsible bidder.
+The technical college may at its discretion refuse to sell real property where no acceptable bid is presented.

-- Sale may, in the discretion of the college, be with or without warranties similar to those which appear in MS Chapter 327A.
-The college may modify the warranties which appear in Chapter 327A.
-Should warranties not be offered, the college shall give clear notice of this fact to the buyer.
-If warranties are offered, the college must obtain insurance which specifically covers the warranties or must encumber the amount necessary to cover the maximum liability under the warranties until the warranties expire.
+- Sale may, in the discretion of the technical college, be with or without warranties similar to those which appear in Minn.
+Stat. ch.
+327A.
+The technical college may modify the warranties which appear in Minn.
+Stat. ch.
+327A.
+Should warranties not be offered, the technical college shall give clear notice of this fact to the buyer.
+If warranties are offered, the technical college must obtain insurance which specifically covers the warranties or must encumber the amount necessary to cover the maximum liability under the warranties until the warranties expire.

 Part 5.
 Development and Construction Supervision.

-- The college may specify in its instructional construction contract that supervision and control of instructional construction shall lie exclusively with the college.
+- The technical college may specify in its instructional construction contract that supervision and control of instructional construction lies exclusively with the technical college.

-- Instructional construction shall be conducted subject to the State and local building codes.
+- Instructional construction must be conducted subject to state and local building codes.

-- In contracts for sale of improvements or real property, the college may, at its discretion, offer warranties similar to those which appear in MS Chapter 327A.
-The college may modify the warranties which appear in Chapter 327A.
-Should warranties not be offered, the college shall give clear notice of this fact to the buyer or landowner.
-If warranties are offered, the college must obtain insurance which specifically covers the warranties or must encumber the amount necessary to cover the maximum liability under the warranties until the warranties expire.
+- In contracts for sale of improvements or real property, the technical college may, at its discretion, offer warranties similar to those which appear in Minn.
+Stat. ch.
+327A.
+The technical college may modify the warranties which appear in Minn.
+Stat. ch.
+327A.
+Should warranties not be offered, the technical college shall give clear notice of this fact to the buyer or landowner.
+If warranties are offered, the technical college shall obtain insurance which specifically covers the warranties or must encumber the amount necessary to cover the maximum liability under the warranties until the warranties expire.

-- The college must require that those providing services to the college during the construction of a house must comply with all applicable licensing requirements, including MS Chapter 326.
+- The technical college shall require those providing services to the technical college during the construction of a house must comply with all applicable licensing requirements, including Minn.
+Stat. ch.
+326A.

-- The college must collect and keep on file lien waivers, on forms prepared or approved by the Office of the Attorney General, for all materials, labor, skills, and machinery paid for by the college in connection with an instructional construction project.
+- The technical college shall collect and keep on file lien waivers, on forms prepared or approved by the Office of the Attorney General, for all materials, labor, skills, and machinery paid for by the technical college in connection with an instructional construction project.

 Related Documents:

-- Procedure 6.7.1 Acquisition and Disposition of Real Estate
+- System Procedure 6.7.1 Acquisition and Disposition of Real Estate

-- Procedure 6.7.2 Use of College and University Facilities (College or University as Lessor)
+- System Procedure 6.7.2 Use of College and University Facilities (College or University as Lessor)

-- Procedure 6.7.3 Use of Non-College and University Facilities (College or University as Lessee/Tenant)
+- System Procedure 6.7.3 Use of Non-College and University Facilities (College or University as Lessee/Tenant)

 - Checklist 6.7.2.1 Leasing and Use of MnSCU Facilities